Dr Ana Heitor

 I can divide my research into four distinct topics all contributing to the overarching theme of compacted materials behaviour:

 - Impact of climate change in geostrutures with particular reference to transport infrastructure This includes the study of the role of compaction state in the transport substruture materials behaviour and associated performance post-compaction drying and wetting cycles

 - Soil stabilization applied to transport infrastructure for enhancing performance/resiliency against climate change.
-This includes the use of waste materials such as lignosulfunate, fly ash and calcium carbonate but also use of bio-mediation as low carbon alternative to more established binders (e.g. lime and cement).
+This includes the use of waste materials such as lignosulfunate, fly ash and calcium carbonate but also use of bio-mediation as low carbon alternatives to more established binders (e.g. lime and cement) and the use of alkali activated binders.

 - Behaviour of compacted waste materials to be used as synthetic fill materials.
-This includes but not limited to waste materials such as steel slag, coalwash, rubber, fly ash.
+This includes but not limited to waste materials such as steel slag, coalwash, rubber, fly ash and waste incineration ash.